Subscribe

 Do parasites in dogs go away on their own?

 Some intestinal parasites are asymptomatic at first but can result in more severe symptoms over time.
 And even if symptoms appear to pass, many parasites can live dormant as cysts in your dog’s tissue for months or even years.
-Almost all parasitic infections in dogs require veterinary treatment.
+Almost all parasitic infections in dogs require effective treatment from a vet.

 What medicines kill parasites in dogs?